 1. Hard Due Diligence

 Hard due diligence focuses on tangible, quantifiable data.
 This aspect of due diligence is primarily concerned with the target company’s financial health, operations, and tax obligations.
-It involves reviewing financial statements, tax returns, contracts, and business transactions.
+Tax due diligence, which involves a thorough examination of a company’s tax obligations and compliance during mergers and acquisitions, involves reviewing financial statements, tax returns, contracts, and business transactions.

 Hard due diligence ensures that every number and contract is verified and thoroughly analysed.
 This helps identify any red flags, such as liabilities, outstanding debts, or operational inefficiencies.